Whitney's Extension Theorem and the finiteness principle for curves in the Heisenberg group: Preliminaries

 Condition {\em (1)} here was discussed above, and condition {\em (2)} is a consequence of the Leibniz rule as in \eqref{e-LeibnizRule}.
 Condition {\em (3)} (discussed at length in Section~\ref{s-AV}) establishes a control on the rate at which the curve gathers symplectic area in the plane, and this area is fundamentally tied to the height of a horizontal curve in the Heisenberg group.
 See \cite{ZimSpePinWhitney, GarethLusin, ZimWhitney} for more discussion on this relationship.

 We will also record one direction of this result for $C^{m.\omega}$ curves.
 The proof is similar to the one found in \cite{ZimSpePinWhitney}, and the differences are noted below.
-This result is why Theorem~\ref{t-finiteness} produces a curve of class $C^{m,\sqrt{\omega}}$ rather than $C^{m,\omega}$, and it is not obvious to me how the construction in \cite{ZimSpePinWhitney} can be strengthened. \begin{theorem}[\cite{ZimSpePinWhitney}] Suppose $K \subseteq \R$ is compact, and $F$, $G$, and $H$ are $m$-jets on $K$.
-If \begin{enumerate} \item $F$, $G$, and $H$ are Whitney fields of class $C^{m,\omega}$ on $K$, \item for every $1 \leq k \leq m$ and $x \in K$, the following holds on $K$:
+This result is why Theorem~\ref{t-finiteness} produces a curve of class $C^{m,\sqrt{\omega}}$ rather than $C^{m,\omega}$, and it is not obvious to me how the construction in \cite{ZimSpePinWhitney} can be strengthened. \begin{theorem}[\cite{ZimSpePinWhitney}] Suppose $K \subseteq \R$ is compact and $F=(F^k)_{k=0}^m$, $G=(G^k)_{k=0}^m$, and $H=(H^k)_{k=0}^m$ are collections of continuous, real valued functions on $K$.
+If there is a constant $\hat{C}>0$ such that \begin{enumerate} \item $F$, $G$, and $H$ are Whitney fields of class $C^{m,\omega}$ on $K$, \item for every $1 \leq k \leq m$ and $x \in K$, the following holds on $K$:

 \item and, writing $\gamma = (F_0,G_0,H_0)$,